igor-makarov/cocoapods-generator/README.md

 ## Usage

     $ pod spec generator *.podspec
-    Please run this command at project root directory, then a target will be configed, which name same as project name.
+Please run this command at project root directory, then a target same as podspec name will be configed, please make sure the target to be configured has same name with podspec.